rschristopher/ischristtrue.com/src/ancient-views/index.md

 the husband/father is the head of the household, raising children, ministering to his wife, and worshipping God.
 The wife/mother is the heart of the family, nurturing and raising children, ministering to her husband, and worshipping God.

-And the families who are baptized in water and spirit, with Christ in their hearts, they have the divine mark of faith such that they act out God's will.
+And these families who are baptized in water and spirit, with Christ in their hearts, they have the divine mark of faith such that they act out God's will.
 In fact, the so-called
-[mark of the beast](https://www.orthodoxroad.com/the-mark-of-the-beast/) is nothing but a mockery of that divine mark (forehead as in faith, hand as in action), where all are individuals serving the seeds of the serpent.
+[mark of the beast](https://www.orthodoxroad.com/the-mark-of-the-beast/) is nothing but a mockery of that divine mark (forehead as in faith, hand as in action).

-In a Christian marriage, the family is an institution that triumphs over worldly empires.
+In a Christian marriage, the family is an institution that triumphs over worldly empires, because such families worship Christ and not worldly powers.
-Let us remember the value of a single human life to God.
-The saints from the calling of monasticism bring us revelations from God.
-The saints from the calling of marriage bring us the foundation from which Christ defeats His enemies.
 For He is ruling in the midst of His enemies, and to align ourselves with Christ is to make ourselves like David in his battle with Goliath.